-- 7. Other distinctive vegetation types include: - a.
+- 6. Other distinctive vegetation types include: - a.
 Grazing and cropping with scattered exotic shelterbelts throughout the land straddling SH6. - b.
 Tree crops, flower crops and orchards on the lower terrace. - c.
 Amenity and shelter plantings around rural and rural living dwellings and farm buildings. - d.
 Poplar and willow plantings across terraces bordering the true right bank of Luggate Creek. - e.
 Mature crack willow and broom along the margins of Luggate Creek.

-Important land use patterns and features:
+Land-use patterns and features:

-- 8. Low-density rural living, horticultural and hobby farming dominate land use throughout the PA.
-Lot sizes are generally between 2 and 20ha in size. - 9.
-Church Road and Shortcut Road as local rural roads. - The margins of the Luggate Creek along the south-eastern edge of the PA which are identified as a Marginal Strip. - 11.
-SH6 which passes through the western side of the PA. - 12.
-An small area of rural industrial type landuse extending along the east side of Church Road to hear the Grandview Bridge. - 13.
-Neighbouring land uses which have an influence on the landscape character of the area due to their scale, character, and/or proximity include: - The very close proximity of Luggate settlement which extends across the river terraces to the southeast of the PA, with some of the more elevated terraces having a visual connection to the PA - b.
-The Te Rua Tupāpaku (Clutha River near Luggate) ONL and associated DoC Reserve and river track extending along the eastern side of the PA. - c.
-The Luggate River Track along the south (true right) side of Luggate Creek extending along the south-eastern side of the PA. - d.
+- 7. Low-density rural living, horticultural and hobby farming dominate land use throughout the PA.
+Lot sizes are generally between 2ha and 20ha in size. - 8.
+Church Road and Shortcut Road as local rural roads. - 9.
+The margins of the Luggate Creek along the south-eastern edge of the PA which are identified as a Marginal Strip. - 10.
+SH6 which passes through the western side of the PA. - 11.
+An area of rural industrial type land-use with large scale buildings extending along the east side of Church Road to near the Grandview Bridge. - 12.
+Neighbouring land uses which have an influence on the landscape character of the area due to their scale, character, and/or proximity include: - a.
+The very close proximity of Luggate settlement which extends across the river terraces to the southeast of the PA, with some of the more elevated terraces having a visual connection to the PA. - b.
+The Te Rua Tupāpaku (Clutha River near Luggate) ONL and associated DoC Reserve and river track extending along the eastern side of the PA. - The Luggate River Track along the south (true right) side of Luggate Creek extending along the south-eastern side of the PA. - d.
 The open and flat expanse of the intensively farmed Hāwea Flats to the north of the PA. - e.
 The forestry plantings throughout the terrace escarpment along the western side of the PA.